-ARTICLE CONTINUES BELOW IMAGE
+THE ARTICLE CONTINUES BELOW THE IMAGE

 Often, the ‘workaholic’ parent will be a good provider in the material sense, whilst being a poor provider in the emotional sense.
-This can leave the child in the position of harbouring ambivalent feelings toward the parent – gratitude for the material provision and resentment due to the lack of emotional provision.
+This can leave the child in the position of harboring ambivalent feelings toward the parent – gratitude for the material provision and resentment due to the lack of emotional provision.
 This may well give rise to feelings of confusion and guilt in the child.
 This may well especially be the case if the parent claims (and this may be a false or self-deceiving claim) that all his/her hard work is solely to benefit the child.

 The child of the workaholic parent often also finds that if s/he complains about his/her home life s/he will gain little sympathy or understanding from others.
 Indeed, these others may see him/her as privileged and ungrateful if s/he attempts to complain; indeed, they may, perhaps, respond with trite statements such as, ‘You don’t know how lucky you are’ or, worse still, ‘You spoilt little brat.’
 Such responses will leave the child feeling very isolated and unable to share his/her emotional pain.

 ‘Workaholic’ parents, then, tend to harm their children by what they don’t do (ie. pay their children sufficient attention) rather than by what they do.
-In this regard, it is important to remember the acts of omission may be as detrimental to a child’s welfare as acts of commission.
+In this regard, it is important to remember that acts of omission may be as detrimental to a child’s welfare as acts of commission.